Kotlin/kotlinx-rpc/GETTING_STARTED.md

 The only thing required to be implemented is the transporting of the raw data.
 Abstract transport is represented by `RPCTransport` interface.

-So here again, you can implement your own `RPCTransport`, which is straightforward: you need to be able to transfer strings and/or raw bytes (Kotlin's `ByteArray`).
+To implement your own `RPCTransport` you need to be able to transfer strings and/or raw bytes (Kotlin's `ByteArray`).
 And also kRPC will provide you with integrations with different libraries that are used to work with the network.
-More on that in the [transports](#transports) section.
+More on that in the [transports](#transport) section.

-Let's see an example usage of kRPC with custom transport:
+Let's see an example usage of kRPC with a custom transport:

 ```kotlin
 class MySimpleRPCTransport : RPCTransport {